massoncheg/forgejo-docs/docs/user/packages/alpine.md

 https://{username}:{your_password_or_token}@forgejo.example.com/api/packages/{owner}/alpine/<branch>/<repository>
 ```

-The Alpine registry files are signed with a RSA key which must be known to apk.
+The Alpine registry files are signed with a RSA key which must be known to `apk`.
 Download the public key and store it in `/etc/apk/keys/`:

 ```shell
 curl -JO https://forgejo.example.com/api/packages/{owner}/alpine/key